giantswarm/presentations/content/operators-workshop/02-CRDs.md

 # Third Party Resources (Legacy)

 - First mechanism for extending Kubernetes
-- Added in 1.2
+- Added in Kubernetes 1.2
-- Deprecated in 1.7
+- Deprecated in Kubernetes 1.7
-- Removed in 1.8
+- Removed in Kubernetes 1.8

 ---

 # Custom Resource Definition

-- Added as beta in 1.7
+- Added in Kubernetes 1.7
 - Reimplemented based on lessons learned from TPRs
 - Namespace or cluster scoped
 - Better pluralization support